spookylukey/pyastgrep/docs/usage.rst

 the same code.

-You’ll also need some understanding of how to write XPath expressions (see links at the bottom), but the examples below should get you started.
+You’ll also need some understanding of how to write XPath expressions (see links at the bottom), but the examples in the next section should get you started.